alexmickelson/alexmickelson.github.io/_posts/2019-11-5-kubernetes.markdown

 > sudo kubeadm reset

-Make sure that the ~/.kube/config (kubeclt file) is deleted
+Make sure that the ~/.kube/config (kubectl file) is deleted

 Make sure swap is disabled.